bschalme/wsbooks/README.md

 Replace `D:/webapps/` with the directory path you chose.

-Now deply it using Tomcat's deplyment manager.
+Now deploy it using Tomcat's deployment manager.